jspaezp/sctree/README.md

 4. Reduce dependecies by replacing functions to base equivalents.
 5. Add links to the documentation to make nicer to explore the package from inside R
-6. Implement plot that actually illustrates the progressive gating in the decision tree
-7. Implement a way to find markers for clusters exclusively upregulated
+6. Implement a way to find markers for clusters exclusively upregulated
-8. Refctor the code to make the coding nomenclature same as seurat
+7. Refctor the code to make the coding nomenclature same as seurat